 To expand market share in an increasingly competitive marketplace, Dongfeng Nissan Passenger Vehicle Company wanted to improve the quality of its infotainment system by offering a customizable user interface and compatibility with multiple devices.
 Dissatisfied with its Linux-based system, Dongfeng Nissan chose a solution from Shenzhen Hazens Automotive Electronics Company based on Windows Embedded.
 The infotainment system provides high-definition satellite imagery navigation, digital television, rear-seat entertainment, digital media player functionality and compatibility with diverse standards of 3G/4G networks.
 The extensible solution also works with a variety of downloaded applications and peripheral devices.
 Dongfeng Nissan reported increased sales of its car models equipped with the new infotainment system.
 Moreover, the solution is more reliable, easier to maintain and delivers superior usability that further enhances customers' driving experience.

 Shanghai CHILO Press Company, a Chinese manufacturer of iron core motors, wanted to increase profitability and accuracy by eliminating manual inventory-management processes.
-To improve efficiency, the company implemented an automated inventory solution based on an intelligent system that wirelessly connected Motorola handheld devices to a back-end ERP system.
+To improve efficiency, the company implemented an automated inventory solution that wirelessly connected Motorola handheld devices to a back-end ERP system.
 As a result, CHILO has cut its loss rate by 46 percent, gained better control over inventory, improved business agility and strengthened its competitive advantage.

 BMW drivers expect a premium experience in their cars and the company always delivers.
 Continuously innovative, the company turned to Continental Corporation to design an affordable infotainment system while maintaining rigorous standards for quality.
 Powered by Windows Embedded Automotive, the solution offers multimedia entertainment, support for mobile phones, media players, and integration with numerous other embedded systems in the car with a well-supported platform that includes updates for future mobile devices and familiar development tools.
 The benefits are extended to car aficionados worldwide, who can enjoy easy connectivity with multiple devices and services across the BMW product line.